I am no

 Below are the quilted BGs.
 One as the camera sees it, and another with a potential (but very crude) animation layer.

 The following shot is a little more complex, but once I put it together it made a lot more sense.
 The idea is that we are following the character up the stairs and around the corner to the phonebooth.
 In the end, the trickiest part (aside from warping the layout properly) would be making sure the character maintained its volume and stayed planted on the ground.
-I have to thank the English Patient work I did for helping me with that task.
+I have to thank the

 This was a happy accident.
 I just wanted to film a busy intersection to contrast with the peaceful mountains, but when the Purolator truck entered the frame a better story developed; it seems like the Purolator truck is delivering something up the mountain! lol Lesson here: what is at the beginning of a shot will unavoidably relate to the end of the shot, and vice versa.